 What is Supreme if not the man that started it all – James Jebbia.
 He is the person responsible for the epic story and the extreme hype of Supreme apparel.
 So, here’s what you should know about the man behind one of the most popular streetwear brands in the world.

-- Supreme was founded by James Jebbia.
+– Founded by James Jebbia.

-- He was a former child star.
-He played Thomas Watson on the BBC Series “Grange Hill.”
+– Also, he was a former child star.
+He played Thomas Watson on the BBC Series – Grange Hill.

 – James Jebbia opened Union NYC in 1989.
 He also helped open Stüssy NYC in 1991, three years prior to opening Supreme.

-– He spent approximately $12,000 to open the first Supreme store in 1994 (on Lafayette Street in downtown Manhattan).
+– He spent approximately $12,000 to open the first store in 1994 (on Lafayette Street in downtown Manhattan).

 – The logo’s font is Futura Heavy Oblique.

 – After dropping out of high school in 1992, Aaron Bondaroff got caught shoplifting from Union.

-- Supreme opened in London in 2011.
+– Lastly, the first London location opened in 2011.

 – The first artist to ever work with Supreme was Rammellzee.

-– Supreme X Brooklyn Machine Works made 24-inch cruiser bikes in 2000 that sold for $1,800 a piece.
+– Supreme x Brooklyn Machine Works made 24-inch cruiser bikes in 2000 that sold for $1,800 apiece.

 – James Jebbia lives in a spacious loft in Greenwich Village, in New York City.
-But there’s not a single hint of Supreme in sight.
+But there’s not a single hint of Supreme in-sight.